KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

             @Column { }
         }

-        The various license tiers unlock different amount of ``KeyboardLocale``s, where Gold unlocks all.
-Read more in the <doc:Localization-Article> article.
+        The various license tiers unlock different amount of locales, where Gold unlocks all.
+See the <doc:Localization-Article> article for more informationn.
     }

     @Tab("Emoji Keyboard") {